-We all like saving money on our monthly utility bills, but it just so happens there’s a way to do it when you aren’t even home.
+We all like saving money on our monthly utility bills, but you should know there’s a way to do it when you aren’t even home.

 The secret is your thermostat.
-By using automatic schedules, you can tailor the temperature to your needs.
-This means establishing various temperature settings for when you’re at home, away or even when you’re sleeping.
+By making the most out of your thermostat, you can tailor the temperature to your needs.
+That means you can have different temperature settings for when you’re home, away or even when you’re sleeping.

-By trying a few of these schedules, you can enjoy comfy temperatures while keeping more money in your pocket.
-Take a look at a few ways your thermostat can save you money in the summer:
+By trying a few of these schedules, you have more time to enjoy pleasant temperatures while cutting down your energy bills.
+Check out our guide on how your thermostat can save you money in the summer:

 While at Home

-When you’re home, you want to enjoy a comfortable temperature.
-For the most part, you probably have your thermostat lower in the summer while you are in the house to appreciate the cool air.
+When you’re home, you want a nice range of pleasant temperatures.
+It's only natural to want your thermostat lower in the summer while inside to appreciate the cool air.

 But the ideal temperature for when you're in your home during the summer is actually around 78 and 80 degrees Fahrenheit.
-This way, you'll keep cool while still keeping your energy bills low.
+With this adjustment, you can stay cool while still lowering your monthly energy bill.

-If your home is in a shady spot in a cooler climate, you can set the thermostat to higher temperatures like 88 degrees while no one is home before lowering it back to the sweet spot of 78-80 degrees when you or a family member return.
-This way, your air conditioning won’t have to work constantly to provide cooling for a bunch of empty rooms.
+If your home is in a shady spot in a cooler climate, you can set the thermostat to higher temperatures like 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees once you're home again.
+This way, your air conditioning unit won’t be working overtime to keep an empty house cool.

 Other Strategies for Lowering Energy Use:

-- Put in a smart thermostat: Switching to a smart thermostat in the summer helps save money on energy costs since it can plan your temperature adjustments according to your lifestyle and idea of what comfortable is.
-It'll take care of making changes while you are home or sleeping, while allowing it to get a little warmer when no one is around.
-With reliable brands like the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
-Requesting smart thermostat installation in your [siteinfo field="msa"] home is an effortless way to set the correct temperature even when you aren’t home.
+- Smart thermostat installation: Trying a smart thermostat in the summer can lower energy costs by automatically adjusting to your lifestyle and idea of what comfortable is.
+It'll take care of making changes while you are home or sleeping, while allowing it to get warmer when no one is around.
+With reliable brands like the Lennox iComfort, you are able to adjust settings and schedules through your smartphone, tablet or laptop.
+Requesting smart thermostat installation in your Mount Hope home is an effortless way to set the correct temperature whether you're at home or across the country.

-- Replace current equipment with a newer HVAC system: Upgrading your HVAC system can save money in the long run.
+- Upgrade your HVAC system: Upgrading your HVAC system can save money in the long run.
 With greater energy efficiency, you can also count on lower utility bills since more efficient equipment requires less energy to achieve comfortable temperatures.
 Air conditioning installation in Mount Hope is only a phone call away, so don't hesitate to reach out to local pros like Appalachian Heating who can set you up for success.

-- Keep up with AC maintenance: Investing in or ignoring regular air conditioning maintenance in [targetlocation] can have a serious effect on your total monthly energy use.
-By regularly cleaning the coils, checking for damage and clearing air vents of dust and debris, this can help your HVAC system perform better during day-to-day use..
-More efficient operation reduces strain on important or delicate components and lowers operational costs, resulting in lower energy usage and subsequently, smaller bills.
+- Schedule annual AC maintenance: Hiring a skilled professional to perform regular air conditioning maintenance in Mount Hope can have a serious effect on your total monthly energy use.
+With regular cleaning of the coils, checking for damage and keeping vents clear of dust and debris, you may notice your HVAC system perform better during day-to-day use..
+Increasing efficiency also limits strain on the unit and lowers operational costs, resulting in lower energy usage and subsequently, smaller bills.

 - Replace your air filter regularly: Regularly changing the air filters in your HVAC system saves money by keeping airflow as smooth and consistent as possible.
-When filters are clogged with dirt and debris, your air conditioner will have to work harder, and the strain can reduce the system’s life span and lead to breakdowns.
+When filters are clogged with dirt and debris, air conditioners have to work harder, and the strain can reduce the system’s life span and result in breakdowns.

-- Check if you have enough insulation in the attic: Insulation is a vital part of maintaining an energy-efficient home, securing the hot air outside and the cool air inside over the summer.
-The North American Insulation Manufacturers Association (NAIMA) suggests that homeowners living in southern climates should install at least 13-14 inches of insulation, while states further north need 16-18 inches.
+- Confirm your attic is sufficiently insulated: Insulation is one of the key components in any energy-efficient home, securing the hot air outside and the cool air inside through summer.
+The North American Insulation Manufacturers Association (NAIMA) offers an official recommendation stating homeowners in souther states should have at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.

-- Inspect your ventilation: A leak in the air ducts could increase your energy bills much more than 20 percent, plus it can also lead to problems with your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
+- Inspect your ventilation: A leak in the air ducts could increase your energy bills much more than 20 percent, plus it can affect equipment such as your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
 Checking your ductwork for leaks and sealing them can fix both of those problems.

-- Seal all other leaky spots in your home: Sealing up other leaks in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
-Don't forget to check for any gaps around windows, doors and even outdoor fixtures.
-Making time to seal leaks now can help you save a lot in the long run.
+- Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping keeps temperatures a little cooler on hot summer days.
+It’s also important to check for any gaps around windows, doors and even outdoor fixtures.
+Taking the time to seal up any leaks now can help you save a lot in the long term.